-&lt;sup>(2)Other assets of \$67.5 million are not in scope for disclosure, and are not included above.
+(2) Other assets of \$89.2 million are not in scope for disclosure, and are not included above.

-(3) Short-term borrowings of \$2.7 billion from Bedford Row are recorded at fair value, and are not included above.
+(3) Short-term borrowings of \$3.0 billion from Bedford Row are recorded at fair value, and are not included above.

-(4) Accounts payable and accrued liabilities of \$282.5 million are not in scope for disclosure, and are not included above.
+&lt;sup>(4) Accounts payable and accrued liabilities of \$313.1 million are not in scope for disclosure, and are not included above.

-case of subordinated borrowings, the discounted cash flow is used in the calculation of fair value.
+With the exception of subordinated borrowings, carrying value generally approximates fair value of assets and liabilities in the above table.
+This is due to the relatively short period of time between their origination and expected maturity.
+These items are generally classified in Level 2 of the fair value hierarchy.
+Long-term borrowings' carrying value approximates fair value as contractually the borrowings can be repaid by the Company to the lender at any time.
+In the case of subordinated borrowings, the discounted cash flow is used in the calculation of fair value.
 The credit spread and interest rate are inputs in calculating fair value.
 These are classified as Level 2 within the fair value hierarchy.